OllO-Station/ollo/x/liquidity/spec/README.md

 <!-- order: 0 title: Liquidity Overview parent: title: "liquidity" -->

 # `liquidity`

 ## Abstract

-This document specifies the liquidity module of the Cosmos SDK that serves AMM (Automated Market Makers) style decentralized liquidity providing and coin swap functions.
+This document specifies the liquidity module of the blockchain that serves orderbook-based AMM (Automated Market Makers).

-The module enables you to create a liquidity pool with a pair of coins, deposit reserve coins into the pool to provide liquidity, request withdrawal from the pool, and trade coins using the liquidity pool.
+The module enables you to create a liquidity pool with a pair of coins, deposit reserve coins into the pool to provide liquidity, request withdrawal from the pool, and trade coins.

-This module is available in the Cosmos Hub and can be used by other blockchains that are based on the Cosmos SDK.

 ## Contents